 Five of Pentacles

 The Five of Pentacles primarily represents a challenge to your material security that knocks your faith.
-This used to refer to religious faith, but may mean ‘faith in yourself’ today.
+This used to refer to religious faith, but means ‘faith in yourself’ today.

-In extreme situations, the card can also point to separation and the breaking of close bonds through the adversity, and the potential for arguments and a falling out.
+In extreme situations, the card points to separation and the breaking of close bonds through the adversity, arguments, and a falling out.

-The name for this feeling is misery and the ancients had a Goddess for it.
-We know of her far less today than most deities, but she may still watch us silently…
+When you stop believing in yourself, separating from those who could help you, you hit absolute rock bottom.
+The name for this feeling is misery, and the ancients had a Goddess for it.
+We know of her far less today than most deities, but she still watches us silently.

 Oizys

-Oizys is the personification of misery, suffering and distress.
-Her Roman/Latin counterpart Miseria is where the word misery comes from.
+Oizys is the personification of misery, suffering, and distress.
+Her Roman counterpart, Miseria, provides the root for the English word 'misery'.

-Like most personification deities, Oizys has no mythology of her own and neither are there any clear images or statues of her appearance.
+Like most personification deities, Oizys has no mythology of her own.
+Theren are no images nor statues of her appearance.
 She is simply the anthropomorphism of the emotions of misery and distress.

-On the card she is shown as a ghostly woman wrapped in a dirty white dress.
-This could be a modern wedding dress were it not for the thorns that wrap around her.
-The deeper the misery she sees, the more the thorns twist and tighten around her, inflicting greater pain.
+The card depicts her as a ghostly woman wrapped in a dirty white dress.
+It would resemble a modern wedding dress, were it not for the thorns wrapping around her.
+The deeper the misery she witnesses, the more the thorns twist and tighten, inflicting agonizing pain.

-Oizys was said to be a silent witness whenever misery occurred, and in this case we see a particularly miserable event.
-A woman is leaving her baby behind.
-The poor child raises a hand to the mother, shocked by the abandonment.
-The mother does not see this as her head is bent in sadness as she leaves.
+Oizys stood as a silent witness whenever misery occurred.
+Here, she watches a devastating event: a woman leaving her baby behind.
+The child raises a hand to the mother, shocked by the abandonment.
+The mother remains blind to this, her head bent in sorrow as she leaves.

-Yet the five pentacles on this card are arranged around the Torch symbol that the Fool leaps towards and the High Priestess and Empress hold.
-This symbol is related to the Eleusinian mysteries.
-Its secrets revealed the path to redemption and the afterlife for the ancients - so long as you kept your faith.
+Yet, the five pentacles on this card are arranged around the Torch symbol (the same Torch the Fool leaps toward, and the High Priestess holds).
+This symbol links directly to the Eleusinian Mysteries.
+Its secrets revealed the path to redemption and the afterlife for the ancients, provided you kept your faith.

-Keeping your faith and working (and staying) together despite adversity plays an important part in the original Rider-Waite-Smith card.
-The RWS original design shows a blind and a lame man walking together, and this may refer to Mathew 21:14, or to the older (1st century BC) parable of the Blind man and the Lame (if the lame man were to sit on the shoulders of the blind man, they would overcome their individual adversities by helping each other).
-It probably means both.
+Keeping faith and working together despite adversity plays a crucial role in the original Rider-Waite-Smith design, which depicts a blind and a lame man walking through the snow.
+This references Matthew 21:14, alongside the older (1st century BCE) parable of the Blind Man and the Lame: if the lame man sits on the shoulders of the blind man, they overcome their individual adversities by helping each other.
+The RWS card probably refers to both.

-Perhaps if the mother could have kept her faith there would be a less bitter ending.
+If the mother could have kept her faith, there would be a less bitter ending.
 Like the parable of the blind man and the lame, the baby has kept the mother alive for this long by giving her a reason to carry on.
 The separation may unfortunately mean the end of both of them, and Oizys knows this.

-But she must as ever, remain silent as she bears the tightening of thorns.
+Yet she must, as ever, remain silent, bearing the tightening of the thorns.

 Description and Symbology

-The card shows the Goddess of misery, Oizys acting as the silent witness to a particularly painful event.
-A mother abandons her child in a dark and misty forest, away from any help.
+The card shows the Goddess of misery, Oizys acting as the silent witness to a devastating event: a mother abandons her child in a dark, misty forest, far from any help.

-The Goddess Oizys must watch, feeling the pain being felt by mother and child via tightening thorns across her own body.
-She is with us all at some point in all but the luckiest of lives, silently witnessing and sharing our pain.
+Oizys must watch, absorbing the pain of the mother and child via the tightening thorns across her own body.
+She stands with us all at some point in our lives, silently witnessing and sharing our pain.

-We should always have faith in something larger than us, and if we can’t do that then we must at least have faith in ourselves.
+This is the wrong response.
+The card illuminates a better way via the symbol of the Torch: the ultimate symbol of faith.
+We should always have faith in something larger than us, and if we can’t do that, then we must at least have faith in ourselves.

 Adversity is a test, and if we pass, the prize is becoming a better person